Sheriff: 2 dead, 8 hurt in South Carolina nightclub shooting

 "We don't really have a person of interest that we can name," Lewis said, later adding that authorities weren't sure what led to the gunfire.
 The names and precise conditions of the victims weren't immediately released.
 Lewis said the victims were taken to the Prisma Health hospital in Greenville, some via private vehicle.

 An Instagram direct message from the AP wasn't immediately returned, but a bookings representative told the AP via text message that Foogiano was fine and his team was safe.
-The nightclub is about 5 miles (8 kilometers) southwest of downtown Greenville, in South Carolina's Upstate region.
+The nightclub is about 8 kilometers southwest of downtown Greenville, in South Carolina's Upstate region.

 Coronavirus cases in South Carolina have risen swiftly and the state's rate of positive tests is three times the recommended level.
 In late June, Greenville — which has experienced some of the state's highest COVID-19 rates — became the first city to mandate face coverings in South Carolina, where Gov. Henry McMaster has refused to implement a statewide mask requirement.
 McMaster reminded South Carolinians last week that he hadn't lifted restrictions on large crowds, and that those operating nightclubs illegally or holding concerts against his orders don't have to be caught in the act to face criminal charges, but instead could be charged weeks later if COVID-19 cases are traced back.